thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 You can see that the `__EVENTTARGET` variable is set to the value of the argument passed to `__doPostBack()` in the page 2 link.

+There's also a control key value that's no longer in the listing if you compare this listing to the one ealier from the form submission, `btnSearch:Search`.
+That's the control for the Search input control.
+It doesn't get sent for pagination.

 There's one more point we need to take note of.

 The `__VIEWSTATE` variable is set to the same value we got back from the server when it sent the first